superhe11/csgo-price-parcer/README.md

 4. Install python
 5. Open cmd, go to the directory with script (and .txt file) and run pip install -r requirements.txt
 6. Open code by writing in cmd python csparcer.py

+## Parcing from your urls
+1. Script searches from the market - if you 50 parced links it will parse FIRST 50 links every time.
+So, you can put your own links.
+2. Just create file items.txt and add all urls from steam market that you want (example included)
+3. When script detectes this file in it's folder it will forceparce links only from .txt file in new excel-file.

 ## Important notes
 1. There is a limit on requests to the Steam market, the code automatically will sent you on a cooldown in most cases, but if you see too many timeout errors - just wait ~5 min and restart the script.